 Not only one of the best movies I’ve seen, but a film that makes the Australian spirit clear.
-With images and scenic perspectives that give an insight into the Australian way of feeling: intrepid, fearless, but driven by a sense of duty and that truly Australian term – mateship.
+With images and scenic perspectives that give an insight into the Australian way of feeling: intrepid, fearless but driven by a sense of duty and that truly Australian term – mateship.
 You must do what you must do.
 You must not waver, life leaves no escape: in a dust-storm of nature as in the storm of bullets from men.

-For a logic that you cannot understand, and that during the whole movie is searched both by the Australian father and by the Turkish soldiers, men, women and children, who will help him, the father lost his three ‘boys’ in the same battle at Gallipoli while at home on the farm in Australia with his beautiful wife who cannot withstand the pain and commits suicide.
+For a logic that you can not understand, and that during the whole movie is searched both by the Australian father and by the Turkish soldiers, men, women and children, who will help him, the father lost his three ‘boys’ in the same battle at Gallipoli while at home on the farm with his beautiful wife in Australia who cannot withstand the pain and commits suicide.

 He no longer has anything to lose and decides to rebuild his family in his soul by going to recover the bodies of his three children in Turkey and to bury them in Australia close to their mother.

 But what is Gallipoli?
 A peninsula where almost 10,000 ANZAC soldiers and 60,000 Turkish soldiers died.
 It started with the invasion, an amphibious landing on a beach.
 One of the bloodiest battles of the First World War.
-And an unanswered question to why man behaves like ‘Homo homini lupus’ (a man is a wolf to another man).
+And an unanswered question to why the man behaves like ‘Homo homini lupus’ (a man is a wolf to another man).
 It was for all those soldiers – duty.